Wilmox/portfolio/_content/rich-dad-poor-dad.md

 Understanding the legal and tax advantages significantly contribute to building long-term wealth:

-_“For instance, a corporation can pay expenses before paying taxes, whereas an employee gets taxed first and must try to pay expenses on what is left. . .
+For instance, a corporation can pay expenses before paying taxes, whereas an employee gets taxed first and must try to pay expenses on what is left. . .
 Corporations also offer legal protection from lawsuits.
 When someone sues a wealthy individual, they are often met with layers of legal protection and often find that the wealthy person actually owns nothing [in their own name].
-They control everything, but [personally] own nothing.”_
+They control everything, but [personally] own nothing.

 ## Chapter 5: The Rich Invent Money